jeffhj/domain-relevance/README.md

 ## Reproduction

-> To produce results in the paper (using word2vec embeddings)
+> To reproduce the results in the paper (using word2vec embeddings)